jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_mockfundingcyclebasedon.md

   view
   returns (JBFundingCycle memory)
 {
-  // Can't mock a non recurring funding cycle. if (_baseFundingCycle.discountRate == 1000000001) return _getStructFor(0, 0);

   // The distance of the current time to the start of the next possible funding cycle.
-  // If the returned mock cycle must not yet have started, the start time of the mock must be in the future so no need to adjust backwards.
+  // If the returned mock cycle must not yet have started, the start time of the mock must be in the future.
-  // If the base funding cycle doesn't have a duration, no adjustment is necessary because the next cycle can start immediately. uint256 _timeFromImmediateStartMultiple = !_allowMidCycle || _baseFundingCycle.duration == 0
+  // If the base funding cycle doesn't have a duration, no adjustment is necessary because the next cycle can start immediately. uint256 _mustStartAtOrAfter = !_allowMidCycle || _baseFundingCycle.duration == 0
-    ?
-0
+    ? block.timestamp + 1
-    : _baseFundingCycle.duration;
+    : block.timestamp - _baseFundingCycle.duration + 1;

-  // Derive what the start time should be. uint256 _start = _deriveStartFrom(
+  // Derive what the start time should be. uint256 _start = _deriveStartFrom(_baseFundingCycle, _mustStartAtOrAfter);
-    _baseFundingCycle,
-    block.timestamp - _timeFromImmediateStartMultiple
-  );

   // Derive what the number should be. uint256 _number = _deriveNumberFrom(_baseFundingCycle, _start);